How to write a Coffee Shop Business Plan

 Competitive Advantages for a Coffee Shop Business Plan.

-The Coffee Shop industry has been growing substantially over the last several years thanks to income growth for the US population and our societies craving for caffeine injections on a daily or multi-daily basis.
+The Coffee Shop industry has been growing substantially over the last several years thanks to income growth for the US population and our society's craving for caffeine injections on a daily or multi-daily basis.
 Because of the growth of the coffee shop industry, coffee shop business plans should outline the competitive advantages that a business will embrace to gain market share in the coffee sales industry.
 For example, a popular competitive advantage for coffee shops is the speed of service.
-As we all know, getting a cup of coffee sometimes it takes 30 to 40 minutes during peak breakfast hours.
+As we all know, getting a cup of coffee sometimes takes 30 to 40 minutes during peak breakfast hours.
 If a coffee shop can turn around its customers in less time, it will inevitably gain market share in the industry.
 With this said, make sure to put a lot of thought into your competitive advantages for the coffee shop business plan.

 Location Description for a Coffee Shop Business Plan

 The location of a new Coffee Shop facility is critical for the success of the business.
 For the interior of the business, most coffee shops have a minimum of approximately 1500 ft.².
 About three-quarters of the square footage is designated for the front-of-house operations and dining area.
 In the dining area, there are approximately anywhere from 6 to 15 tables as well as barstools for patrons to enjoy.
 As for the back of the house, coffee shops, the dishes washed, coffee products stored, and ovens for bakery items.
 Keep in mind, that the more products or services offered, the larger the area for back-of-house operations needs to be.